Last Week Tonight with John Oliver: Production

-Oliver described his preparations for the show to an interviewer for The Wire: "...
+Oliver described his preparations for the show in an interview for The Wire: "...
 I basically have to watch everything.
 The only thing I kind of watch for pleasure is Fareed Zakaria's show on Sundays ...
 That and 60 Minutes I watch for pleasure, or maybe Frontline ...
 I have a TV on in my office all the time and I'll generally flick around on that from CNN, Fox, MSNBC, Bloomberg, CNBC, Al Jazeera ...
 I'm watching with a certain thing in mind and that is how to see a story told badly."

 He said to another interviewer that he is concerned about dealing with old news:

-If something happens on a Monday, realistically all the meat is going to be picked off that bone by the time it gets to us — there's probably barely a point in doing it ...
+If something happens on a Monday, realistically all the meat is going to be picked off that bone by the time it gets to us – there's probably barely a point in doing it ...
 I think we'll be attracted to some extent by stories that are off the grid ...
 Our show may end up skewing more international in terms of stories.

 Tim Carvell, executive producer of Last Week Tonight, explained in an interview how the cast and crew deal with a half hour of Oliver speaking without any commercial breaks.

 Carvell also revealed that HBO gave them freedom in choosing guests for the show, advising them not to feel obligated to feature celebrities.
 When asked by an interviewer about "correspondents" such as those featured on The Daily Show, Oliver replied, "we're not going to be a parody news show, so no people pretending to be journalists."

-After the fifth episode of season 7, Oliver stated that the studio and the show's offices were shut down after employees tested positive for COVID-19 and that the show would go on temporary hiatus.
+In early March 2020, the show went on temporary hiatus due to the COVID-19 pandemic.
 The show returned on March 29, 2020, being filmed in Oliver's home with no studio audience due to the COVID-19 pandemic, and produced largely by virtual communication.
 The show remained there until it resumed filming, in a new studio, in September 2021.
+While filming from his home, Oliver had the background replaced with a textured bluish background.
+He eventually personified the background, calling it "The Void" and adding to the background cartoon eyes and a mouth.
+Oliver would occasionally interact with "The Void", with H. Jon Benjamin voicing "The Void".

-Oliver has stated that he has "full creative freedom, including free rein to criticize corporations", and frequently pokes fun at HBO's (now former) parent company AT&T.
+Oliver has stated that he has "full creative freedom, including free rein to criticize corporations", and frequently pokes fun at HBO's (now former) parent company AT&T, referring to it as the show's "business daddy".